-Mr. Shapiro retired in 2003 as Vice Chairman of JPMorgan Chase & Co., a financial services company.
-Before becoming Vice Chairman of JPMorgan Chase & Co. in 1997, Mr. Shapiro was Chairman and Chief Executive Officer of Chase Bank of Texas, a wholly-owned subsidiary of JPMorgan Chase & Co., from 1989 until 1997.
-He now serves as a consultant to JPMorgan Chase & Co. and as non-executive Chairman of its Texas operations.
+Mr. Shapiro served as the non-executive Chairman of Texas operations for JPMorgan Chase & Co., a financial services company, from 2003 to 2017.
+He served as Vice Chairman of JPMorgan Chase & Co. from 1997 through 2003 and as Chairman and Chief Executive Officer of Chase Bank of Texas, a wholly-owned subsidiary of JPMorgan Chase & Co., from 1989 until 1997.
 Mr. Shapiro serves on the boards of the Baylor College of Medicine, the Baylor St. Luke's Medical Center Hospital, the M.D.
 Anderson Cancer Center, and the Baker Institute at Rice University.

-Other public company boards served on since 2013: The Mexico Fund and Weingarten Realty Investors.
+Other public company boards served on since 2014: Cadence Bancorporation (since May 2018), The Mexico Fund and Weingarten Realty Investors.